OctopusDeploy/blog/blog/2024-06/feature-branch-environments-with-k8s-and-octopus/index.md

 ## Build from main once, deploy everywhere

-At first glance, this process violates the "build once, deploy anywhere" principle because I’m rebuilding after merging into the main branch.
+At first glance, this process violates the "build once, deploy anywhere" principle because I'm rebuilding after merging into the main branch.
 However, we need the build from the main branch.

 Consider this scenario:

 - A feature branch gets created from the main branch.
 - Shortly after, a hotfix branch gets created from the main branch.
 - The hotfix branch gets merged into the main branch.
-- The feature branch and hotfix branch didn’t touch the same code.
+- The feature branch and hotfix branch didn't touch the same code.
 - The feature branch gets merged into the main branch shortly after the hotfix branch.

 ![Visualization of multiple branches getting merged into main](branching_and_main.png)